ovimp/func_redis/README.md

 ; database name in redis
 ; NOTE: this is currently not used dbname=asterisk
+; password for redis server
+; if not set, authentication will not be used ;password=s3cr3tp@ssw0rd
 ; connection time out when connecting to the server timeout=3
 ```